 Over the next year, FEMA will work to complete the guidelines and standards transformation by revising and transforming guidance.
 Until the transformation is complete, practitioners may refer to a one-page document titled “Instructions for Using Interim Guidance.”

 Guidance documents provide best practices for FEMA’s Risk MAP program.
 These guidance documents are intended to support current FEMA standards and facilitate effective and efficient implementation of the program.
-All guidance documents were written to support FEMA standards, but nothing presented in this document is considered mandatory.
+All guidance documents were written to support FEMA standards but nothing presented in these documents is considered mandatory.
 Alternate approaches that comply with standards that support program objectives are also acceptable.

 FEMA is in the process of updating existing guidance over the next year.
-In the meantime, practitioners may refer to historical documents for assistance.
-There is a one-page document titled “Instructions for Using Interim Guidance” which provides guidelines on how to do this.
+In the meantime, practitioners may refer to these historical documents for assistance.
+There is a one-page document titled “Flood Risk Analysis and Mapping Instruction for Using Interim Guidance” which provides guidelines on how to do this.

 Technical References are specifications of a technical nature essential to the success of the program but too granular to be considered standards.
 These are database, product and documentation requirements where consistency is needed.
 There are a number of standards that mandate compliance with the Technical References.

 The FEMA Document Control Procedures Manual (Manual) is to be used in conjunction with the Guidelines.
 The Manual provides guidance to FEMA, mapping partner and contractor staff for:

 - Processing of standard and non-standard documents used in FEMA-contracted studies/restudies.

 - Conditional and final map revisions based on conditions other than fill.

 - Conditional and final map revisions based on fill.